jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Since humanity is likely the first self-aware creature to exist, it would be easy to say life did not know the laws of nature until we came along.
 That is not true.
 As we will see, as soon as life started, it started its long journey to survey and understand the planet.
 Like the lifting the fog of war, Life spent eons venturing out into the unknown forming new versions of itself to encounter and interact with the playing field in order to harness its resources and keep living.

 Not only did Life venture out to harness the playing field made by the laws of physics, chemistry, and geology.
-Life created used those very laws using something new, the laws of biology.
+Life created used those very laws to create something new, the laws of biology.

 ### Gameboard of Life - Problems Life Must Overcome